 Light creates a mood in an image.
 But with dramatic lighting, photography jumps off the page.

-What Makes a Light Dramatic?
+Creating Dramatic Lighting: Understanding What Makes a Light Dramatic

-Dramatic Lighting: Creating Hard Light
+Creating Hard Light

+You can also recreate these conditions indoors.
 A window with the sun directly outside will also create hard light.
 If the sun is on a different side of the building, window light is soft.

-Dramatic Lighting: Focused and Patterned Light
+Creating Focused and Patterned Light

 An unmodified flash creates hard light.
 But the light from a flash will also spill out over the entire scene without adjustments.

 A grid looks much like the name suggests.
 It’s a grid or honeycomb pattern that you place directly over the light.
 The pattern restricts the light, creating a narrower beam.

-Think of a snoot as more of a spotlight effect.
-Snoots are available in different sizes based on the size of the opening for the light.
+Think of a snoot as a spotlight effect.
+They are available in different sizes based on the size of the opening for the light.

-Barn doors work to create a narrower beam of light too.
+Barn doors work to create a narrower beam of light, too.
 But they are more customizable than grids and snoots.
-This light modifier places four “doors” on each side of the light.
+This light modifier places four ‘doors’ on each side of the light.
 You can open or close them to adjust the shape and size of the light.

 The zoom setting on your flash can also play a role in how the light spreads.
-A higher zoom — like 105mm — creates a narrower spread of light than a lower setting, like 24mm.
+A higher zoom, like 105mm, creates a narrower spread of light than a lower setting, like 24mm.

 But, that’s not the only way to create patterned light.

 Contrast refers to the difference between the darkest and lightest areas of the image.
-Using hard light and a modifier to prevent the light from also hitting the background helps create contrast.
-But there are also additional ways to create contrast in an image.
+You can use hard light and a modifier to prevent the light from also hitting the background.
+This helps to create contrast.

 First, skip the fill light.
 Filling in the shadows creates less contrast and less drama.